mchen04/AI-Powered-Content-Moderation-Web-App/RENDER_DEPLOYMENT.md

 - The application is configured to use relative URLs in production, so the frontend will automatically connect to the backend on the same domain
 - Static assets are served from the `build` directory
 - All routes are configured to fall back to `index.html` for the single-page application
+- In development mode, you can run `npm run start:dev` to start both the frontend and backend servers